zhang-lucy/SWE-bench/README.md

     --run_id <run_id>
     # use --predictions_path 'gold' to verify the gold patches
     # use --run_id to name the evaluation run
+    # use --modal true to run on Modal
 ```

 This command will generate docker build logs (`logs/build_images`) and evaluation logs (`logs/run_evaluation`) in the current directory.